c3budiman/NextJsBoiler/README.md

 What It Contains?
-- custom server if you want to enabled, just go to pages/server.js
+- custom server if you want to enabled, just go to pages/custom-server-express.js or pages/custom-server-node.js
 - Bootstrap
 - custom document
 - custom app.js